spywhere/DrSync/README.md

 ![DrSync Logo](https://raw.githubusercontent.com/spywhere/spywhere.github.com/master/images/drsync/DrSyncMini.png)

+Dropbox Status: Under review<br />
+GoogleDrive Status: Working

 ### Status: DrSync is under review and will not working at this moment.

-A Sublime Text 3 Plugin for settings synchronization on Dropbox
+A Sublime Text 3 Plugin for settings synchronization on Dropbox and GoogleDrive

 ### How to use
 Open Command Palette then type `Synchronize Settings` and DrSync will do the rest for you. :)